Iverick/SuperRents_Test_App/README.md

 # Rental App

 House Renting platform powered by Django framework.
-It was created following requirement of a test task
+It was created following requirements of a test task

 # Prerequisites

-You need to have Python3(I used version 3.5.2 for developing), Virtualenvwrapper and PostgreSQL database engine already installed and configured on your machine to run this app.
+You need to have Python3 (I used version 3.5.2 for developing), Virtualenvwrapper and PostgreSQL database engine already installed and configured on your machine to run this app.

 ### Environment Variables